-You know that scene in a movie where it is inevitable that something bad is going to happen?
-You are watching the main character driving down the road, heading to see his family.
-Then the director reveals another car heading towards his car, driving fast and with obvious intent to harm the main character.
+You know that scene in the movie where you know that something bad is going to happen?
+You are watching the main character, our hero, driving down the road, heading to see his family.
+Then you see another car heading towards him, driving fast and with obvious intent to harm.

-You keep watching as the director gives clips of the main driver just driving down the road excited with the prospect of seeing his family; the other driver careening down the road fixated with his intent to kill.
+You keep watching as the director of the movie shows clips of our hero just driving down the road excited with the prospect of seeing his family; and clips of the other driver, the killer careening down the road fixated with his intent to kill.
 We go back and forth between clips.
 Each one bringing us closer and closer to that inevitable moment.

 The suspense is building.
-The main character sees the other driver, but he can’t change his course.
+Our hero sees the other driver, but he can’t change his course.
 Then, it happens.
-The inevitable moment when they collide.
-We watch in horror as the main character is killed.
-The other driver has fulfilled his goal...our character is dead.
+The moment when they collide.
+We watch in horror as our hero is killed.
+The killer has fulfilled his goal...our hero is dead.

-But just before the collision, there is a moment that the director revealed something.
-It was that moment where everything goes into slow motion and at the point of impact the music stops, and for a second the filming pauses as we see a smile on our main character's face, and the other driver sees it, too, and his expression turns from victory to confusion.
-Then the scene increases back to full speed, the collision resumes, and death.
+Yet, just before the collision, the director revealed something.
+It was in that moment where everything goes into slow motion and at the point of impact the music stops, and for a second the filming pauses as we see a smile on our hero's face, the killer sees it and his expression turns from victory to confusion.
+Then the scene goes back to full speed, the collision resumes, and then death.

 We are shocked and angry.
-Sadness comes over us in waves as we see our character killed and the other driver escape the scene unharmed...
+Sadness comes over us in waves as we see our hero is dead and the killer has escaped unharmed...
+Who is directing this movie?
 What has the director done?
-What was he thinking?
+What is he thinking?
 He has killed off the hero.

 It causes us to wonder and reflect.
 To start imagining other outcomes.
-What if he isn’t really dead.
-What if this was his plan all along?
+What if he isn’t dead.
+What if this was the plan all along?
 What if…?
-We start hoping and remembering other elements in the whole story to see if it is possible that the director will bring him back…alive.
+But, he was buried, we watched the funeral.
+We start remembering other elements in the story, hoping something would happen that reveals our hero is not really dead?

 Why the smile?

-We have a true story, not a movie, a story that really happened.
+We have a true story, not a movie, a story that really happened like this.
 The main character, Jesus came to seek and save the lost.
 His whole desire was to spend time with his family, to reveal his love for us.
-The other driver, the Devil, excited by a plan to kill Jesus, with an intent that couldn’t be quenched.
+The other driver, the Devil, excited by a plan to kill Jesus, with such an evil intent that it couldn’t be quenched.

-Yet…right before that death, in that moment when all stood still, the devil glimpsed something.
-A smile.
-And for a brief second, he is confused…then the scene resumes, Jesus draws his last breath.
+Yet…right before death, in that moment when all stood still, the devil glimpsed something.
+A smile?
+For a brief second, he is confused…then the scene resumes, Jesus draws his last breath.
 “It is finished.”